 ALERT

-In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Thursday, November 27th and Friday, November 28th, 2025.
-We will resume regular U.S. support hours on Monday, December 1st, 2025.
-EU and APAC Support will remain open during this time.
-For urgent matters, please add "Urgent" to the ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.
+In observance of a holiday, Agilent CrossLab/iLab Operations Software Support Help Desk will be closed during U.S. hours on Monday, January 19th, 2026.
+During this time, support in the U.S. and Canada will be unavailable.
+APAC and EU Support will remain open as normal.
+For urgent matters, please add "Urgent" to your ticket/email subject or press "1" when prompted to escalate a call on the iLab Support phone, and we will prioritize those requests first.

 Surgical Training and Research Core